magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 Overall WAF service availability is reported on the [Fastly Status page](https://status.fastly.com/).
 Availability reporting for individual customers' WAF is not provided.

-## Does Adobe provide Incident Management for the WAF service?
+## Does Adobe Commerce provide Incident Management for the WAF service?

 At this time, Incident Management is not offered.